You’re Taking Reusable Nappies Abroad With You??!!!

 On The Plane

 When we went to Crete last year William wasn’t yet in reusable nappies.
-I took a big batch out with us and had plenty to see us through on the plane.
+I took a big batch of disposables out with us and had plenty to see us through on the plane.
 However, the toilets do not offer a nappy bin to dispose of them.
-You cannot ask the flight attendants as it would involve handling soiled items which isn’t allowed when they are handling food.
-So, you either wrap it up and pop it in the normal bin in one of the tiny toilets or you keep it on you (in your change bag) until landing.
-Anyway, using a reusable nappy on a plane isn’t going to be much different.
+You cannot ask the flight attendants as it would involve handling soiled items which isn’t allowed when they are handling food so often so, you either wrap it up and pop it in the normal bin in one of the tiny toilets (not nice for others) or you keep it on you (in your change bag) until landing.
+Therefore, using a reusable nappy on a plane isn’t going to be much different.
 I can change him as normal, tip any poo waste down the toilet (which will remove most of the smell) and then pop them into my wet bag which keeps any remaining odours at bay.
-Reusable nappies last longer than disposables which means I will be changing him less often and will therefore have fewer nappies in my wet bag.
+Reusable nappies are more absorbent than a disposable one so will last longer which means I will be changing him less often and will, therefore, have fewer nappies in my wet bag.

 At The Villa

 We will be staying at villas in both locations during our holiday and both will provide washing facilities.
 This will mean that I will be able to keep on top of the nappy washing and with the warmer climate, they should dry very quickly.
 I don’t find the regular washing a hassle which I have previously mentioned to you.
-The nappies and wipe require a quick rinse cycle and then a good 40° wash which can be popped on before you go out to enjoy your day.
-I certainly don’t ever hang around and wait for the wash to finish, I just hang them up once I return.
-Now, I know some of you will be thinking, ‘yeah but it would be different in you were staying in a hotel’.
-In actual fact, it wouldn’t be.
-I would just rinse them out myself in the sink and then either use the on-site facilities or take advantage of their services.
+The nappies and wipes require a quick rinse cycle and then a good 40° wash which can be popped on before you go out to enjoy your day.
+I don’t ever hang around and wait for the wash to finish, I just hang them up once I return.
+Now, I know some of you will be thinking, ‘yeah but it would be different in you were staying in a hotel’ and this is certainly true and something each hotel would probably have different views on.
+If they have on-site facilities and are happy for you to use these then this is ideal, if not the other options would be to try handwashing or to find a local launderette.
+I’d probably opt for handwashing myself but I couldn’t comment on how this would go until experiencing it so that’s definitely an aspect I can’t cover just yet.

 Out And About